vlinhd11/hts_for_vietnamese/README.md

 # Introduction #
 HMM voice training template.

-Noted: tested on ubuntu 14.04, gcc version below 5.0, other linux distribution should also works well.
+Noted: tested on ubuntu 14.04, gcc and g++ version __below 5.0__, other linux distribution should also works well.

 # Installation #
 * Install dependencies,